top of page

 Both Garcia and Hopkins knew their power and neither wanted to dominate.
 This project wasn't a prestige pageant or a party with velvet ropes and Rolling Stone-approved pecking orders.
 They'd seen that scene — the shallow prestige game that oozed in even under tie-dye tents.
 The same ugly little machine that turns songs into status symbols.
 Who's watching?
 Who's clapping?
 Who's jealous?
 That "crap," as Nicky used to called it.
 Both knew this game inside out.
 And both never wanted to play it.
 Because both, at their core, never wanted to impress.
 They wanted to mean.
 Both had big emotional truths to say through music, and they said them on this album.

 "Pig's Boogie" — a classic Hopkins number — hits like a burst of daylight.
-It's not just a showpiece for his piano chops (which are, let's be real, galactic), but a whole living thing where genius doesn't need to prove itself but just plays — giddy, untamed, electric.
+It's a showpiece for his piano chops (which are, let's be real, galactic), but also a whole living thing where genius doesn't need to prove itself but just plays — giddy, untamed, electric.
 He is also bantering, and the crowd eats it up because they know Hopkins is letting the walls down and letting the joy spill out.

 The tune itself is dancing rhythm, ricocheting trills, and jazzy ostinatos.
 They veer gleefully into avant-garde territory, then whip back just in time to remind you: oh right, this is a boogie.
 It's like watching a metronome wrestle a hyperactive kitten — graceful, chaotic, hilarious, and somehow perfectly on time.
 And yes, Pig was one of Nicky's actual cats, which makes the whole thing even more unhinged.
 The music pounces.

-A more elastic, telepathic drummer might have launched this into orbit, but the track doesn't suffer.
+A more exploratory, open-eared drummer might have launched this into orbit, but the track doesn't suffer.
 Garcia keeps it lit with these sharp, compact vignettes — little rockabilly missives tossed into the whirlwind.
 He plays with Nicky, not trying to rein him in but to run beside him, both of them tumbling through the joy of pure Americana, with nods to all the greats who had gotten Hopkins into rock piano in the first place when he was a boy — Little Richard, Ray Charles, Jerry Lee Lewis.

 And the crowd?
 They are right there with him.
 They bark back his trademark whoof-whoofs.
 (And you understand why Jagger used to refer to him in interviews as Nicky "Whoof-Whoof" Hopkins).
 When he introduces the band, name by name — Tutt, Kahn, Garcia, and finally himself — the room erupts.
 And he responds with a soft laugh, maybe a little embarrassed.
 Like even he knows this joy is too big for ego.

 Then comes "Sitting in Limbo," and everything changes.
-This is the deep heart of the record — the moment it stops being a session and becomes something else entirely.
-It's a country ballad, sure, written by Jimmy Cliff and Guilly Bright, and in Hopkins’ and Garcia’s rendition it carries that classic American ache that country does better than anyone wants to admit.
-That line — "I don't know what life will show me, but I know what I've seen" — isn't just lyrical wisdom.
-It's prophecy.
-It's the kind of quiet devastation that doesn't raise its voice, because it doesn't need to.
+This is the deep heart of the record — the moment it stops being a gig and becomes something else entirely.
+It's a country ballad, sure, written by Jimmy Cliff and Guilly Bright, and in Hopkins' and Garcia's rendition it carries that classic American ache that country does better than anyone wants to admit.
+That line — "I don't know what life will show me, but I know what I've seen" — is both lyrical wisdom and a prophecy, the kind of quiet devastation which doesn't need to raise its voice.
 And into this ache walks Hopkins with the full force of Western European harmonic language, instilling it into the present moment.
-His left hand builds the house, while his right hand brings in the ghosts, opens the windows to let in the voices of the past.
-It's not just improvisation.
-It’s spellcraft of the highest order.

-He never overplays: every shimmer, every golden glint of light that spills off the keys feels inevitable, like dawn breaking open after a night you thought might not end.
+He never overplays: every shimmer, every golden glint of light that spills off the keys feels certain, like dawn breaking open after a night you thought might not end.
 But don't confuse fluid with fragile.
 Hopkins never melts.
 He doesn't get mushy in the name of sentiment.
 This is where you hear the conservatoire in his bones — the years of structure, discipline, control.
 He feels everything but never loses the thread.
 He doesn't weep into the piano.
 Because this is not what classical music does.

 What Garcia does here — his guitar and voice speaking about grief like a cut reopening — Hopkins matches, but never mimics.
 The piano follows the guitar in tone, but never in temperament.
 Even in the middle of Garcia’s outpouring of feeling, as if he is experiencing sorrow for the first time, Hopkins keeps his voice in the register of what can only be called elevated witnessing.
 He is not emotionally removed, but he doesn't become grief.
 He honors it without sinking into it.